antoinecarme/UnicodeFontLists/README.md

 # UnicodeFontLists

-A list of fonts organized by unicode script
+A list of fonts organized by unicode script.

 This is a set of lists (JSON files) that reflect all the fonts that support a given unicode script (https://en.wikipedia.org/wiki/Script_(Unicode)).